Flawless Frameless Shower Glass

 Learn how to order, fit, and install glass panels and doors for a truly custom shower.

-Synopsis: Professional glass installer Matt Bryant walks through the process of installing frameless shower glass, beginning with the critical first step of ordering the glass, where there is little room for error.
+Synopsis: Professional glass installer Matt Bryant walks through the process of installing frameless shower glass, beginning with the critical first step of choosing and ordering the glass, where there is little room for error.
 He describes how to measure and order the glass with the right tolerances, and then uses a series of photographs to show the process of positioning the stationary panel and dry-fitting the door through to installation of the panel, door, and glass hardware.

 As a glass installer, the one thing I get asked to do more than anything else is frameless shower glass.
 Held in place with minimal hardware, frameless shower glass appears to almost float, giving bathrooms with stone or tile finishes an extra bit of sophistication.
 But it can’t be a last-minute add-on.
 Successful installation generally requires solid blocking in the walls to support the heavy glass panels, plumb walls and flat wall finishes, and a threshold that slopes gently into the shower.